 Nature Journaling is really simple.
 It involves taking a notebook and a pen or pencil with you outdoors, and taking observations of the world around you.
 It can be done anywhere - from an exciting holiday destination to your own backyard.

 There are many reasons why the world’s best explorers, inventors and naturalists all kept journals.
+Here’s what nature journaling can offer us all:

 How often do we come across something outside that makes us say ‘oh wow!’
 It could be a metallic blue wasp or a blood red moon.
 We engage with it for a microsecond then go back inside and rarely think about it again.